Artificial

 Having picked the low hanging fruit, artificial intelligence then

-hard but real progress is being made.
-In the early 1970s
+became difficult, but real progress is being made.
+For

 Mycin